 Connecticut public school districts that choose the healthy food option of Healthy Food Certification (HFC) under C.G.S.
 Section 10-215f of the Connecticut General Statutes must comply with the stricter Connecticut Nutrition Standards.
 For more information, visit the CSDE's Connecticut Nutrition Standards and Healthy Food Certification webpages.

 All Connecticut public schools (HFC and non-HFC) must comply with the Smart Snacks beverage standards and the stricter provisions of the state beverage statute (C.G.S.
 Section 10-221q).
 Private schools and RCCIs must comply with the Smart Snacks beverage standards.
-For information on the differences between the USDA and Connecticut requirements, see the CSDE's Comparison Chart of USDA Smart Snacks Standards and Connecticut Nutrition Standards.
+For information on the differences between the USDA and Connecticut requirements, see the CSDE's Comparison of the Connecticut Nutrition Standards and the USDA's Smart Snacks Nutrition Standards.